1. What is NagVis?

 Automatic topological maps from Parent-Child-Relationships

 Maps of individual switches or server rooms to enable an overview of ports and hardware

 Provided the Parent-Child-Relationships have been defined, without further action you can call up a map from the basic articles using Views > Overview > Network Topology in the navigation.
 Aditional steps are unnecessary here.

 NagVis is fully-integrated in Checkmk and configured so that you can immediately begin adding elements from your monitoring to maps.

-To start NagVis, first open the section with available Sidebar-Snapins using the button at the lower left of the navigation.
-Here select the NagVis Maps snapin, and finally start NagVis with the button.
+To start NagVis, first open the section with available snapins for the sidebar via at the bottom of the sidebar.
+Here select the NagVis maps snapin, and finally start NagVis with the button.

 Before you create your first map you should have a look at the basic configuration in Options > General Configuration.
 Here can be found over 100 options for the basics, such as data formats and language settings, from the displaying of objects on maps, to the weighting of the available host and service statuses.
 All options are explained in the NagVis-Documentation.

 At this point we would like to do without a comprehensive description for the use of NavGis, and especially its configuration options.
 NagVis itself has a very good, detailed Documentation.
 In the following section we will restrict ourselves to the most essential basics for generating simple, useful maps using NagVis in Checkmk.